Skip to main content

 Garnet Hill Lodge offers options for both activity and relaxation.
 Spend the day exploring the cross-country ski and snowshoe trail network, then retreat to the cozy Log House to warm up by the fire.
 Ski passes are included with overnight stays!
 Learn More »

-Starting Out: Kids Snowmobiling
+Starting Out: Snowmobiling With Kids

 young girl in snowmobile with grandfather